eee-Andrew/SynthPark/README.md

 </p>

-**SynthPark**  harnesses Unity 3D to generate a high-quality synthetic dataset, tackling the scarcity of real-world aerial datasets for truck parking occupancy prediction in autonomous logistics.
+**SynthPark**  harnesses Unity 3D Engine to generate a high-quality synthetic dataset, tackling the scarcity of real-world aerial datasets for truck parking occupancy prediction in autonomous logistics.
 This dataset, designed with diverse conditions and realistic elements, supports the development of object detection solutions.
 This project is free and open-source, fostering collaborative innovation and data-driven advancements.

 ## Features
 - **Synthetic Dataset**: A realistic 250m x 90m parking lot environment with dynamic lighting, occlusions, and varied camera angles.